mohammedfahmed/containers/docker/dockerfile_anatomy.md

 # ADD vs COPY

-`COPY` only supports the basic copying of local files into the container, while `ADD` has some features (like local-only tar extraction and remote URL support) that are not immediately obvious
+`COPY` only supports the basic copying of local files into the container, while `ADD` has two extra features (local-only tar extraction and remote URL support).

 # RUN vs CMD vs Entrypoint